svalio/atlassian-connect-express-encryption/README.md

       ...
     })

+Ensure you pass the `userKey` value into the method, and not the username.

 You can also set custom headers or send a form data.
 Take, for example this request which attaches a file to a JIRA issue

     var filePath = path.join(__dirname, 'some.png');